 Remember, think of these lenses like you would any other type of corrective contacts and only go to your eye doctor for a proper prescription.

-If you’re considering colored contact lenses and would like to learn more, contact the Idaho Eye Pros today.
+If you’re considering colored contact lenses and would like to learn more, contact The Eye Pros today.